📥 Response

 Close

-Close releases both the associated Request
+Close releases both the associated Request and Response objects back to their pools.

-, any attempt to use the request or response may result in data races or undefined behavior.
+After calling Close, any attempt to use the request or response may result in data races or undefined behavior.
 Ensure all processing is complete before closing.

 func (r *Response) Close()